Last Updated on

 Do hydrangeas like acid soil?

-Many hydrangeas do like acid soil and in fact with a highly acidic soil you will get a specific color of blooms if you have planted varieties like mop heads and Lace caps.
+Many hydrangeas do like acid soil and in fact, with highly acidic soil you will get a specific color of blooms if you have planted varieties like mop heads and Lace caps.

 Changing the color of your hydrangeas